LORAN: LORAN

 The decision to switch to the long-range role meant that the high accuracy of the Gee system was not needed, which greatly reduced the need to address the timing problems.
 This change in purpose also demanded the use of even lower frequencies, which could reflect off the ionosphere at night and thus provide over-the-horizon operation.
 Two frequency bands were initially selected, 1.85 and 1.95 MHz for nighttime use (160 meters), and 7.5 MHz (40 meters).
 The 7.5 MHz, labeled "HF" on early receivers, was never used operationally.

-In mid-1942, Robert Dippy, the lead developer of the Gee system at the Telecommunications Research Establishment (TRE) in the UK, was sent to the US for eight months to help with LORAN development.
+In mid-1942, Robert Dippy, the lead developer of the Gee system at the Telecommunications Research Establishment (TRE) in the UK, was sent to the U.S for eight months to help with LORAN development.
 At the time the project was being driven primarily by Captain Harding of the U.S. Navy, and they were concentrating entirely on a shipboard system.
-Dippy convinced them that an airborne version was definitely possible, leading to some interest by the U.S. Army Air Force.
+Dippy convinced them that an airborne version was definitely possible, leading to some interest by the United States Army Air Forces (USAAF).
 The Navy was unhappy about this turn of events.
 Dippy also instituted a number of simple changes that would prove extremely useful in practice.
 Among these, he outright demanded that the airborne LORAN receivers be built physically similar to the Gee receivers, so that they could be swapped out in service simply by replacing the receiver unit.
 This would prove extremely useful; RAF Transport Command aircraft could swap their receivers when moving to or from the Australian theatre.
 Dippy also designed the ground station timing equipment.